mcross1882/isthere/README.md

 - `pass` The SMTP account password (string)
 - `port` Port number to connect (integer)
 - `emailTo` The email address for notification emails to be sent
+- `emailFrom` The emaill address to set in the FROM field

 ### Usage